RockitBootcamp/Student-Resources/PHP/08 User Defined Functions/README.md

 echo add(strlen('hello'), 6); // Outputs 11
 ```

-In this case, we're taking the return value of `strlen('hello')` (which is 5) and passing it in as the first argument.
-That `5` gets assigned to `$n1` and after that it's business as usual.
+Our `add()` function still takes exactly two arguments as it did before.
+But in this case we're taking the return value of `strlen('hello')` (which is 5) and passing it in as the first argument.
+That `5` gets assigned to `$n1` on the inside of the function.
+Said another way, `strlen('hello')` evaluates to the value `5`, so writing the code as we did is the same as doing `add(5, 6)`.

-Let's take a look at another example.
-Let's say we have some code that checks to see if the GET variable "age" is set and if it's a number?
+Using the value from one function call and immediately passing it in as an argument to another function call is actually quite common in programming.
+But be careful, sometimes if not used correctly we can end up with a result we didn't expect.
+For instance, let's say we have some code that checks to see if the GET variable "age" is set and if it's a number:

 ```php
 if (isset($_GET['age']) && is_numeric($_GET['age'])) {